Interior Designer Elkhart Goshen Indiana

 Accessories make the room!
 I remember when my dad came home from Florida in March and said, "you bought new furniture".
 I had to laugh as I had only had custom pillow covers made!
 But I made a mental note - accessories make the room!
 Whatever your style you can do a mini makeover by changing your accessories or buying or making new pillow covers!

 Include an antique in every room

 the oak sideboard above belonged to my mother in law.
 My husband loves to share stories about her when company arrives and starts swooning over it.
 You can find similiar treasures at the antique auction in Shipshewana or at local antique stores at great prices.
-I found the vintage frame below at a local junk shop, gave it a fresh coat of paint and then added a little gold gilding paste as a finishing touch.
+The two cane chairs were purchased inexpensively at a local thrift store and refurbished with new foam and fabric.
+I found the french vintage frame below at a local junk shop, painted it my favorite shade of robins egg blue and then added a little gold gilding paste from Hobby Lobby as a finishing touch.